gohar-malik/styletransfer-imaginenet/README.md

 # Neural Style Transfer with Structure Loss (NST+ImagineNet)
-This is a Pytorch implementation of the "Structure Loss" from the paper [ImagineNet: Restyling Apps Using Neural Style Transfer](https://arxiv.org/abs/2001.04932) integrated into the Neural Style Transfer" method of Gatys et al. from the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576).
+This is a Pytorch implementation of the "Structure Loss" from the paper [ImagineNet: Restyling Apps Using Neural Style Transfer](https://arxiv.org/abs/2001.04932) integrated into the Neural Style Transfer method of Gatys et al. from the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576).

 Big thanks to Pytorch's official tutorial of [Neural Style Transfer](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).